 The earth leaves silent traces of its history to those who wish to find it.
 Mankind's sudden appearance, intact with intelligence and advanced skills, should not present a puzzle to those who believe that the early books of Genesis are to be read as history.

 Theologians continue to debate the Genesis Creation account and whether the referenced "periods" should be interpreted as eons or six 24-hour days.
 Christian scholars who support long ages, referred to as Old Earth Creationists (OEC) have a greater compatibility with evolutionists than with Young Earth Creationists (YEC).
 Among the OEC creation accounts are: the Gap Theory, Progressive Creation, the Framework Theory, Evolutionary Creation, and some mix of those mentioned.
 Most hold to the view that Genesis 1 and 2 may be read as allegory rather than history and the term "Day" was used to express eons rather than a 24-hour period.
 OEC philosophy may also accept the idea that the Flood was local (not world wide.)
-The idea that there is scriptural support for an old Earth sows confusion regarding the "when" and "how" of the creation (or evolution) of Adam and Eve, the Fall, the Flood, and other events in Genesis chapters 1-11.
+The idea that there is scriptural support for an old Earth sows confusion regarding the "when" and "how" of the creation (or evolution) of Adam and Eve, the Fall, the Flood, and many other events in Genesis chapters 1-11.
 An example of a purely subjective OEC interpretation of scripture suggests that Adam and Eve either evolved from humanoid creatures or God created them in some ambiguous time period represented as the sixth "Day" of Genesis.

 The Bible, including the early chapters of Genesis, was written for people from all walks of life, most of whom have no extensive "theological" background.
 The Bible was written under the inspiration of the Holy Spirit and written in words that are plainly understood.
 If the very first chapters are to be read as allegory, why would anyone believe that what follows is true?